Why Does Asparagus Make Your Pee Smell Funny?

 More recently, a study demonstrated that asparagusic acid taken orally by subjects known to produce stinky asparagus pee produced odorous urine, which contained the same volatile compounds found in their asparagus-induced odorous urine.
 Other subjects, who normally didn't experience asparagus-induced odorous urine, likewise were spared stinky pee after taking asparagusic acid.

 The researchers concluded that asparagusic acid and its derivatives are the precursors of urinary odor (compared, in different scientific papers, to the smell of "rotten cabbage," "boiling cabbage" and "vegetable soup").
 The various compounds that contribute to the distinct smell—and were sometimes blamed as the sole cause in the past—are metabolized from asparagusic acid.

 Remember when I said that some people don't produce stinky asparagus pee?
-Several studies have shown that only some of us experience stinky pee (ranging from 20% to 40% of the subjects taking part in the study, depending on which paper you read), while the majority have never had the pleasure.
+Several studies have shown that only some of us experience stinky pee (ranging from 20 to 40 percent of the subjects taking part in the study, depending on which paper you read), while the majority have never had the pleasure.

 For a while, the world was divided into those whose pee stank after eating asparagus and those whose didn't.
 Then in 1980, a study complicated matters: Subjects whose pee stank sniffed the urine of subjects whose pee didn't.
 Guess what?
 The pee stank.
 It turns out we're not only divided by the ability to produce odorous asparagus pee, but the ability to smell it.

 An anosmia—an inability to perceive a smell—keeps certain people from smelling the compounds that make up even the most offensive asparagus pee, and like the stinky pee non-producers, they're in the majority.